Amendab/data-analyst-amenda/README.md

-# data-analyst-amenda

 **Exploratory Data Analysis**

-Project Description: The project analyzed academic integrity data from the MBA program at University Canada West (UCW) for 2024, focusing on understanding the distribution of academic violations across different course codes.
-The aim was to use AWS tools for data storage, processing, and visualization to identify and evaluate courses with the highest violation rates and recommend improvements for promoting academic honesty.
+**Project Title:**

-Project 1 Title: Maintaining Integrity: An Exploratory Data Analysis of Academic Violations at UCW
+Urban Greenery Insights: An Exploratory Data Analysis of Bowhall Red Maple Trees in Vancouver

-Objective: To address the question: Which Course accounts for the highest number of academic integrity violations?
-This analysis aims to help UCW understand the distribution of violations across courses and recommend tailored strategies for improvement.
-Dataset: The UCW Academic Integrity dataset is a CSV file containing academic integrity data for MBA students in 2024.
-It includes 10 columns and 50 records, providing insights into integrity trends across the MBA program.
-The dataset includes details such as:
+**Project Description:**

+This project focuses on analyzing data from the City of Vancouver’s Open Data Portal, specifically on Bowhall Red Maple trees planted between 2014 and 2024.
+The Exploratory Data Analysis (EDA) process began with examining and transforming raw data into structured, meaningful formats using AWS services.
+The primary objective was to uncover patterns and trends in tree planting by analyzing height categories, diameters, and annual planting activity.
+These insights aim to enhance the understanding of urban forestry practices and support the optimization of tree-planting strategies for better greenery management and sustainable urban planning.

+**Objective:**

+What patterns and insights can be derived from the planting activities of Bowhall Red Maple trees over the past decade (2014–2024)?
+The analysis also aims to examine the correlation between Height Range ID and Diameter, offering deeper insights into the characteristics of planted trees.
+This will support recommendations for enhancing future urban forestry initiatives.

+**Dataset:**

+The dataset file used in this exploratory analysis had 21 columns and 429 records detailing the Bowhall Red Maple trees planted in Vancouver between 2014 and 2024.
+This comprehensive dataset provides a detailed overview of planting trends, tree sizes, and locations, serving as a foundation for evaluating urban forestry strategies to implement in the city of Vancouver.
+Out of the 21 columns, the analysis mainly focused on the most relevant fields related to answering the business question and calculating the correlation between Height Range ID and Diameter

 •	Student ID: Unique identifier for each student.
-•	Course Code: The course associated with the assignment.
-This includes six course codes; MBA601, MBA602, MBA603, and MBA604.
-•	Assignment Type: The type of academic work.
-This includes three types; essay, group project, and presentation.
-•	Turnitin Score: Percentage of similarity detected in the assignment.
-•	Violation Occurrence: Whether a violation occurred (Yes/No).
-•	Violation Type: Type of violation.
-This includes plagiarism and collusion.
-•	Sanction Imposed: Penalty for the violation.
-This includes Grade Reduction, Warning, Expulsion, and None.
-•	Appeal Status: Whether the sanction was appealed (Yes/No).
-•	Final Decision: Outcome of the appeal (Pending, Dismissed or Upheld)
-Methodology:
-1-	Data Collection and Storage in AWS: o	Upload Data to AWS S3: Store your dataset (e.g., CSV file containing academic integrity data) in Amazon S3 for secure and scalable storage.

-2-	Data Cleaning and Profiling: o	AWS Glue DataBrew was used for data profiling and data cleaning.
-- Data Profiling Steps allowed to perform data profiling and detect data quality issues such as missing values, outliers, and inconsistent formatting.

--  Data Cleaning Steps cleaned the dataset by handling missing values, correcting data types, and renaming column

-3-	Data Transformation and Pipeline Creation o	After cleaning, the transformed data is stored in a separate S3 bucket named ‘academic-transformed-amenda’. o	This transformed data is optimized and stored in a Parquet format, which is suitable for efficient querying in AWS Athena.

-o	An AWS Glue Data Catalog is created using Crawler to register the metadata for the cleaned dataset, including column names, data types, and file paths.

-4-	Data Discovery and Querying with AWS Athena: o	Compare Using AWS Athena, SQL queries will be run on the transformed data stored in the S3 bucket.
-The queries will explore relationships between variables such as Turnitin similarity scores, violation types, and sanctions

-- This query result helps in analyzing patterns by course code and identifying trends related to academic integrity violations.

-5-	Data Visualization and Insights o	Query result is then exported to Microsoft Excel for data visualization:
-- A Bar chart is generated visually to compare the number of violations rate across course Codes.

-Table generated with summarized data generated with Athena Course Code	Total Violations #	Total # of Students in each Course 	Violation Percentage from total MBA603	12	12	52%
-MBA601	12	13	48%
-MBA604	0	12	0%
-MBA602	0	13	0%

-- Insights from these visualizations will help identify key trends, such as whether higher Turnitin similarity scores are correlated with higher violation rates or if certain departments experience more violations.

-6-	Outcome and Insights:
-o	Interpret the query results and identify departments with the highest concentration of violations. o	Analyze potential reasons for the distribution, considering factors like department size or assignment complexity.
+•	Tree ID: A unique identifier for each tree.

+•	Civic Number: Specifies the tree's location.

+•	Common Name: Identifies the species as Bowhall Red Maple.

+•	Height Range ID: Assigns trees to predefined height categories.

+•	Height Range: Describes the height range (e.g., 0–10 ft, 10–20 ft).

+•	Diameter: Represents the tree trunk diameter in inches.

+•	Date Planted: Records the planting date for each tree

+**Methodology:**

+**•	Data Collection and Preparation for Analysis:**

+- Upload Data to AWS S3: Stored the dataset by creating a raw bucket in Amazon S3 for secure and scalable storage.

+**Figure 1:** Data Ingestion for Raw Bucket in S3

+**•	Data Profiling**

+-  AWS Glue Data Brew was used for data profiling on the dataset we ingested to the S3 raw bucket, and then identify quality issues like missing values and inconsistent formatting.
+In order to save the profiled data, a bucket was created with subfolders for profiled and cleaned data, and profiling results were stored in the data profiling folder for analysis.

+**Figure 2:** Data Profile Overview

+**•	Data Cleaning**

+- The data cleaning procedure in this step involves handling missing values, correcting data types, renaming columns, and removing irrelevant columns, resulting in seven key fields for analysis.

+**Figure 3:** Data cleaning

+•	Data Transformation

+- An ETL Pipeline has been created to transform the cleaned data into structured and analyzable format.
+Under this exploratory analysis, one major goal was to determine whether there is a meaningful relationship between the two variables of the dataset; average Height Range ID and the average Diameter of the planted Bowhall Red Maple trees.

+- The output of the pipeline is stored in a bucket created in S3 under 2 folders created as,
+  - System Output: Data in Parquet format for efficient querying.
+  - User Output: Data in CSV format for interpretation

+**Figure 4:**  ETL Pipeline

+**•	Obtaining Results**

+- To obtain the analytical result, SQL query will be run by using the ETL pipeline output saved under User (with CSV format) in the S3 bucket.

+**Figure 5:** Pipeline output – User

+- This query result helps in analyzing a meaningful relationship between the key variables of the dataset; average Height range ID and the average diameter of the planted Bowhall Red Maple trees.

+**Figure 6:** Analysis result obtained by running SQL query on the ETL pipeline

+**•	Data Visualization and Insights**

+- Using the ‘City of Vancouver’s Open Data Portal’, the data has been visualized:

+- A Column chart has been used to identify valuable patterns such as the average Height range ID and the average diameter.

+- Insights from these visualizations will help to summarize a data set's main characteristics and identify the correlation between variables

+**Figure 7**:  Data Visualization for two metrics (average height range ID & average diameter)

+•	Analyze the Outcome and gain Insights of the exploratory analysis:

+- A strong correlation was observed between the Height Range ID and Diameter, indicating that taller trees (higher Height Range ID) were associated with larger diameters.
+For example, in 2015, the average Height Range ID and Diameter peaked, signifying a preference for planting taller and more mature trees.

+- Planted tree Size Preferences: Trees in the 10–20 ft range (Height Range ID: 1) were the most commonly planted.

+- Yearly Variations: Taller trees were planted in years like 2015 and 2018, reflecting potential strategic shifts.
 Tools and Technologies:

-AWS S3:
+•	AWS S3:

-•	Used for storing the raw, cleaned, and transformed datasets securely.
+- Used for storing the raw, cleaned, and transformed datasets securely.

+- Used to run SQL query for user output generated through ETL Pipeline.

+•	AWS Glue DataBrew:

+- For profiling and cleaning the data.

-AWS Glue:
+•	AWS Glue:

-•	Used to create the Data Catalog and define metadata for the academic integrity dataset.
-•	Facilitates data transformation and ETL (Extract, Transform, Load) processes.
+- Facilitates data transformation and ETL (Extract, Transform, Load) processes.

-AWS Athena:
-•	Allows querying the dataset using SQL for analysis of academic violations by department and course code.
-Microsoft Excel:
+•	City of Vancouver’s Open Data Portal:

-•	Used for additional data visualization and graphical representation of results.
+- Used to source datasets for analysis and generate data visualization and graphical representation of results.

-SQL:
-•	The primary language for querying and analyzing the dataset in AWS Athena.
-Deliverables:
+**Project Deliverables:**

-Insights generated from the exploratory analysis, including:
+Insights generated from the exploratory analysis, include:

-•	Identification of potential patterns and anomalies, such as departments or course codes with higher violation rates.
-•	Trends related to Turnitin score ranges and the frequency of academic violations.
-•	Insights into how different departments and courses are affected by academic integrity violations.
+•	Planting Trends: Identification of yearly trends in planting Bowhall Red Maple trees, highlighting years with the highest planting activity.

+•	Height and Diameter Patterns: Analysis of height and diameter variations over the years, uncovering preferences for specific tree sizes.

+•	Tree Size Preferences: Insights into the most frequently planted height ranges and diameter consistency over time.

+•	Planting Strategy Evaluation: Anomalies or shifts in planting strategies, such as years with taller trees or wider diameters being planted.